Littleton–Downtown station

-Littleton–Downtown station (sometimes styled as Littleton•Downtown) is a RTD light rail station in Littleton, Colorado, United States.
+Littleton–Downtown station (sometimes styled as Littleton•Downtown) is an RTD light rail station in Littleton, Colorado, United States.
 Operation as a light rail station began on July 14, 2000, with both bus and light rail run by the Regional Transportation District.
-The station initially saw service on the C Line and D Line, however C Line service ended in 2021.
-Today the station is only served by the D Line.
+The station initially saw service on the C Line and D Line.
+C Line service was initially permanently discontinued in 2021, but was reinstated in 2026 along with the permanent discontinuation of the D Line.

 History

-Littleton-Downtown station building as viewed from the station platform.
+Littleton–Downtown station building as viewed from the station platform.
 It was originally used as a Denver & Rio Grande Deopt, then as a coffee shop from 2000-2020 and 2022-2024.

 Denver & Rio Grande Depot

-Littleton-Downtown station's depot opened on January 1, 1872 as a flag stop on the Denver & Rio Grande Railroad's Royal Gorge Route.
+Littleton–Downtown station's depot opened on January 1, 1872 as a flag stop on the Denver & Rio Grande Railroad's Royal Gorge Route.
 A wooden frame was constructed at the stop in 1873, with the stone building that still stands today being built in 1875.
 Regular scheduled railroad service to the Littleton depot would begin in 1889.
 A separate baggage room was added in 1906, which was then connected to the main building in 1942.
 Between the Denver & Rio Grande Railroad, and the adjacent Denver, South Park and Pacific Railroad and Atchison, Topeka and Santa Fe Railway, downtown Littleton saw 24 daily intercity passenger trains at its peak.
 Passenger service to the depot, and thus the entire city of Littleton, ended in 1967.

 The depot was then moved twice: first in 1984, and then again in 1998 to accommodate RTD service.
 The station depot is historically significant as one of a few remaining examples of small stone Victorian era train depots in Colorado.
 Additionally, it unique among RTD rail stations as most do not predate RTD passenger rail service.
 It is also unique as one of only a few RTD stations with a dedicated station building with heating and air conditioning.

 Coffee shop

 The station building began use as a coffee shop in 2000, coinciding with the beginning of RTD service to the station.
-The first coffee shop to occupy the building, Romancing the Bean, closed in 2020 due to the COIVD-19 pandemic.
+The first coffee shop to occupy the building, Romancing the Bean, closed in 2020 due to the COVID-19 pandemic.
 In 2022, Nook Coffee began using the building with support from Littleton's City Council, but shut down in March 2024.